HeikoKramer/python/python_notes.md

 ```

 ## User Input
 To accept input from a user during the execution of the program is relatively easy in Python, as the language provides a built-in function called `input()`.
-Input can be of various types, such as strings, integers, floats, and so on.
-The text withing the function's brackets is called **prompt** `input("The user will see this text"` – this is text is displayed to the user when she is asked for the input.<br>
+The text withing the function's brackets is called **prompt** `input("The user will see this text"` – this text is displayed to the user when she is asked for the input.
+By default Python will convert any Input into a string.
+To restrict the input to a specific type, such as an integer or a floats, you've to specifically declare this as shown in example 2 and 3 below. <br>
 <br>
 Example 1: Accepting a string input from the user and printing it <br>